7 Reasons Generic Construction ERP Tools Don’t Work

 5. Poor vendor compliance and reporting visibility

 If you can’t keep track of what your vendors are doing, it’s easy to run into problems.
 Generic ERPs often lack needed reports about vendor compliance.
-In an ideal world, you’d receive notifications when someone isn’t compliant so you could do something about it right away, and that’s often a capability a generic ERP lacks.
+In an ideal world, you’d receive notifications when someone isn’t compliant so you could do something about it right away, and that’s often a capability generic construction ERP software lacks.

 6. Lack of field reporting